dbsites/dancingbaby/README-DOCKER.md

 ### Setup

+1. Install Docker

-- Go to [docker.com](http://docker.com/), then download and install Docker for your OS.
+    - Each pair partner should go to [docker.com](http://docker.com/), then download and install Docker for your OS.
 (You'll be required to create a docker account to do this.
 Remember your dockerId, you'll use it in the next step)

-#### Docker Hub
+1. Create a Docker Hub account

     We have a way to collaboratively share code with Github.
 Docker Hub gives us a way to collaboratively share images.

-1. Head over to [Docker Hub](https://hub.docker.com) and create an account with the dockerID that you used when you installed Docker.
+    - One of you head over to [Docker Hub](https://hub.docker.com) and create an account with the dockerID that you used when you installed Docker.

-1. Create an organization.
+    - Create an organization.
 The name will need to be unique across all of Docker Hub, so this may take a couple of attempts.
 You'll use this name as you go through the challenge anywhere you see `[orgname]`

-1. Add your partner to the **owners** team by entering their dockerID
+    - Add your partner to the **owners** team by entering their dockerID

-1. Make sure that each partner's docker daemon is pointing to your organization by right clicking it the icon and selecting your dockerID -> and then your organization
+    - Make sure that each partner's docker daemon is pointing to your organization by right clicking it the icon and selecting your dockerID -> and then your organization

 Okay, setup complete!
 On to the...